emanchado/map-discoverer/README.md

 TODO
 ----

 * Add UI hints, like the size of the current rectangle.
-Change the cursor shape.
 * Add size of pencil.